UTSAVS26/PyVerse/Data_Science/Data-science.md

 ### Steps in EDA

-1. Understand the problem and dataset.
+1. Understand the problem and dataset; define success metrics and target (if any).
+2. Create train/validation/test splits before any target‑aware EDA to avoid leakage.
-2. Clean and preprocess data (handle missing values, correct data types).
+3. Clean and preprocess data (handle missing values, correct data types).
-3. Perform univariate, bivariate, and multivariate analyses.
+4. Perform univariate, bivariate, and multivariate analyses.
-4. Visualize data to reveal insights.
+5. Visualize data to reveal insights.
-5. Identify outliers and anomalies.
+6. Identify outliers and anomalies.
-6. Test hypotheses and assumptions.
+7. Test hypotheses and assumptions.
-7. Summarize findings and document insights.
+8. Summarize findings and document insights.

 ### Importance